github/docs/content/codespaces/getting-started-with-codespaces/getting-started-with-your-python-project-in-codespaces.md

 #### Anatomy of your dev container

-Adding the Node.js dev container template adds a `.devcontainer` folder to the root of your project's repository with the following files:
+Adding the Python dev container template adds a `.devcontainer` folder to the root of your project's repository with the following files:

 - `devcontainer.json`
 - Dockerfile